Nilhcem/android-websocket-example/README.md

 ![](images/restclient.png)

-- If the sheep bleats, that's a success (note: you can see the received message in the device logs)
+- If the sheep bleats, that's a success (you can also see the received message in the device logs)

-# Acknowledgements
+## Acknowledgements

 - [NodeJS Sample Server](https://github.com/MartinMoizard/Realtime-samples)
 - [Android Websocket Library](https://github.com/codebutler/android-websockets/)